2:54

-2:54 are an alternative rock band formed in London, England, by Irish sisters Colette and Hannah Thurlow.
-Blending elements of shoegaze, post-punk, and indie rock, the band emerged in the early 2010s and gained attention for their moody, atmospheric sound and introspective lyrics.
-Their name, 2:54, references a specific moment in a Melvins song that inspired the sisters musically.
-The group released their self-titled debut album in 2012 to positive critical reception, followed by their second album The Other I in 2014.
+2:54 is a rock band formed in London in 2010, composed of Irish sisters Colette and Hannah Thurlow.
+Their songs focus on the shoegaze and alternative rock genres, blending distorted grunge with dreamy atmospherics.
+They have released 2 studio albums, 2:54(2012), and The Other I(2014).
+They also released their debut EP, ScarletEP, in 2011.

 History

 The Thurlow sisters were born in Ireland but spent much of their childhood in Bristol, England after moving there at an early age.
 In 2007 they formed the punk rock band Vulgarians, and in mid-2010 formed 2:54, named after the timestamp of a drum fill in "A History of Bad Men" by Melvins.

 They first came to public attention in 2010 after putting one of their demos online, "Creeping".
 Their debut single, "On a Wire", was released in 2011 and was followed with "Scarlet"EP on Fiction Records.
 They toured with Warpaint, Wild Beasts, The Big Pink, The Maccabees, and The xx, and played at several festivals including South by Southwest.
 The sisters were joined for live shows in 2011 by bassist Joel Porter and drummer Alex Robins.

 Their self-titled debut album, recorded with producer Rob Ellis and mixed by Alan Moulder, was released in May 2012 on Fiction in the UK and Fat Possum Records in the US.
 It received an 8/10 rating from the NME.

 The group played a headlining tour in Autumn of 2012.
 Touring the UK, Europe, and North America.
 They performed at festivals across the UK, including Reading and Leeds Festival.

 In July 2014, 2:54 announced they had signed to the independent record label Bella Union.
 They released their second album later in the year, "The Other I", produced by Hannah and Colette with James Rutledge.
 Initially making available a stream of the track "Orion".
 They embarked upon a UK tour in November 2014.
 The band also played festivals in mainland Europe.
 In January 2015, 2:54 released the video for, "Crest".

 In March 2015, 2:54 embarked upon a headline tour of North America.
 The band also performed at South by Southwest that year.

 In October 2017, the band played a show at The Tom Thumb Theatre in Margate, followed by another in November at The Pickle Factory, London.
 The band was showcasing new music.